NikKowPHP/social-brain/chapters/chapter-3.md

 **(The sections on the "Shadow" profiles, the "Adaptive Profile," and the "Tempo of Your Orchestra" would follow here, rewritten slightly to reinforce the SCARF connections.)**

 For Maria, this new lens was another revelation.
 She was a classic Architect, and her entire leadership style was built on defending her Status with logic.
-She now saw that her interactions with Jane weren't just a clash of ideas, but a fundamental collision of operating systems: an Architect, who values data-driven Status, trying to persuade a Sentinel, who values risk-averse Certainty.
+She now saw that her interactions with Jane weren't just a clash of ideas, but a fundamental collision of internal wiring: an Architect, who values data-driven Status, trying to persuade a Sentinel, who values risk-averse Certainty.
 No wonder they were stuck.

 She wasn't just conducting an orchestra; she was conducting three different kinds of musicians, each playing to their own tune, driven by their own deepest needs for safety.